jannepikkarainen/whatsuphome/README.md

 121. AIEE something munches my home router CPU, Zabbix to the rescue!: https://whatsuphome.fi/whatsuphome/part121
 122. Zabbix 7.4.0rc1 is out, of course I upgraded to it: https://whatsuphome.fi/whatsuphome/part122
 123. Use (iPhone) camera and Zabbix for distance measurement: https://whatsuphome.fi/whatsuphome/part123
+124. Make AI do your web tests just with natural language: https://whatsuphome.fi/whatsuphome/part124

 If you like my project, you can support me at https://www.buymeacoffee.com/jannepikkah